PortfoliU-Project/PortfoliU-Project/Resources/Tutorials/CodePen_Tutorial.md

 ![TEST4](https://user-images.githubusercontent.com/98966846/162861509-db11f0a7-1778-4e11-8de8-2c2cdd72a1b1.jpg)

-Copy the HTML code and paste it in the CodePen HTML panel.
-Copy the CSS code and paste it in the CodePen CSS panel.
+Copy the HTML code and paste it in the CodePen HTML section.
+Copy the CSS code and paste it in the CodePen CSS section.
 You can see the template sample in the bottom console on CodePen.

 ![image](https://user-images.githubusercontent.com/98966846/162871295-af10291b-5c4e-4e84-b236-1a69040bb7f7.PNG)